 Why?
 Because it’s about pain that’s already happened.
-An event that can’t be changed.
-Something irrevocable and so, irrevocably sad.
-In this way, it’s too late.
-And that’s why it’s hard to talk about.
+It comes from a memory of a past event that can’t be changed.
+Because it's already happened.
+Something irrevocable has happened, and that makes it irrevocably sad.
+That’s why it’s hard to talk about.
 Because it’s too late.
 Because it can’t be changed.
-And because it changed everything, creating a time before it happened that we can’t go back to anymore.
+And because the thing that can't be changed, changed everything, creating a time before it happened that we can’t go back to anymore.
 A time when something was lost forever.
-A time after which, no matter how much you whisper in the dark or call it darling, it won’t come back to you.
+A time after which, no matter how much you whisper in the dark to it or call it's name, it won’t come back to you.

-This is why it’s hard to say the most obvious thing about Brad and Angelina’s breakup.
+For all these reasons, it was hard for the media to say the most obvious thing about Brad and Angelina’s highly mediated divorce.
 Yet talking about this painful thing, looking at it, is the only way to heal it.

 Why pretend the couple didn’t lose something precious and irreplaceable after Angelina’s elective double mastectomy and ovarian hysterectomy, which put her in early menopause?
 Why pretend it didn’t change her in very dramatic ways, and change their dynamic as a couple?
 Was it because the two were given a script, and being talented actors, played their roles so well that we all believed the fantasy, the illusion, that one could undergo such invasive surgeries without changing that person forever.
 For all time.
 Not just the physical self, but the emotional self, and the mental self.
 The whole Self.
 Because they’re all connected.

 So for the sake of healing, let’s say it once and for all.
 Let’s all own it.
 Let’s look it in the face.
 Angelina Jolie is one of the most beautiful women in Hollywood.
 She had it all, didn’t she?
 Amazingly good looks, sex appeal, money, fame, Brad, family, children.
 Everything.
 Until the last role she accepted leading up to her divorce.